course-fish274-2019/David-seahorses/README.md

    - Add a map of Brazil showing all locations

-   - Create box plots of all average heights and combine them by making each new min/max height column its own dataset and using the data.frame function
+   - Create plots of all average heights vs location and show them on the same graph

    - Add Background images

    - Add more text explaining project

    - Bar graph showing means, mins, and maxes for all locations

+   - Add a .gif to the project